Jupiterp-UMD/api/docs.md

 ### `/v0/sections`

 Get sections for specific courses, or for all courses that match a course code prefix.
+Note that some courses don't have any sections; for example, most independent research courses, like ASTR498, will not return any sections.

 #### Query parameters